faranalytics/streams-logger/README.md

 |`threadid`| The thread identifier.||
 |`url`| The URL of the module.|`captureStackTrace=true`|

-> **NB** For high throughput applications, you can improve performance by preventing some contextual information from being generated; you can set `Config.captureStackTrace` and `Config.captureISOTime` to `false`.
+> **NB** For high throughput logging applications, you can improve performance by preventing some contextual information from being generated; you can set `Config.captureStackTrace` and `Config.captureISOTime` to `false`.
 Please see [Tuning](#tuning) for instructions on how to disable contextual information.

 ### Example Formatter